 Our sticky lamb chops with Worcestershire Sauce and redcurrant jelly glaze and roasted vegetables is a one pan meal that is healthy, tasty and quick to cook.
-An effortless yet delicious lamb dish that’s perfect for weeknight suppers.
+An effortless yet delicious lamb dish that’s perfect for weeknight suppers and gluten free.

 Weeknight suppers aren’t a time for complicated recipes.
 They’re a time for easy, nutritious food that doesn’t take too long in preparation or to cook – for who has time to spare in the evenings after coming home from work? – and (most importantly) is both healthy and tastes delicious.